All Episodes

 Thank you, Rush.

-And if you'll just give me a moment to explain by all means.
+And if you'll just give me a moment to explain General Patton, he was a great military genius.

-He said you always take out your enemy when you have the opportunity, you never give them a chance to recover, and you never leave them standing.
+You never give them a chance to recover, and you never leave them standing.

-And Russia's a perfect example.
+And Rush is a perfect example.

 If we would have taken Russia out when Russia was weak, just like when Hillary was weak, if we would have taken her out, we would not have to deal with her later on.